 Student Accounts and Email

 All students are provided with an account that enables them to access campus and internet resources, to send and receive e-mail, and to store documents and files.
 Students’ account names and e-mail addresses are based on the following convention: the first two letters of the student’s first name followed by the student’s full last name.
 Jane Doe’s account would therefore be “jadoe” and her email address would be firstname.lastname@example.org.
 In the case that there are students with the same last name and the same first two letters of their first names, one student usually has a 1 appended to their address.
 For example, James Doe’s account name would be “jadoe1.”
-Students will be able to access their e-mail on- and off-campus by using a web browser such as Firefox, Chrome, or Internet Explorer or by using Outlook.
+Students will be able to access their e-mail on- and off-campus by using a web browser such as Firefox, Chrome, or Safari or by using Outlook.

 Student Technology Resources